 Many companies have embraced the use of technology for job candidate selections.
 The oilfield is no exception.
-With hundreds of applications coming in on a regular basis, it is hard for companies to keep up with the screening process and manually go through each resume.
+With hundreds of applications coming in regularly, it is hard for companies to keep up with the screening process and manually go through each resume.
 As such, numerous organizations have adopted and implemented applicant tracking systems (ATS).
 The applicant tracking system scans for keywords a hiring manager has selected.

-If you do not include the correct keywords, your resume may go unread.
-Even if a company hasn’t employed an ATS, human resources personnel will be visually scanning the document for select words or phrases.
+If you do not include the correct keywords, your resume may not get read by a human being.
+Even if a company hasn’t employed an ATS, human resources personnel will visually scan the document for select words or phrases.